by Rachel Jankovic

 Joy to the world, the Lord has come!

-RACHEL JANKOVIC is a wife, homemaker, and mother of seven.
+RACHEL JANKOVIC is a wife, homemaker, and mother of eight.
 She graduated from New Saint Andrews College, but mostly reads cookbooks now to avoid story grip (being highly susceptible).
 Rachel’s books Loving the Little Years and Fit to Burst continue to be parenting favorites.
 She is also a contributor to the Desiring God blog and is featured in their book Mom Enough.